 To report the income to the other parties, the primary account holder may need to issue a Form 1099 to the owner of the income, usually the other joint tenant.
 This is called nominee reporting.
 Consult your tax professional for assistance with nominee reporting.

-What is alternative minimum tax (AMT), and who has to pay it?
+What is alternative minimum tax (AMT), and who must pay it?

 The AMT is generally calculated by first determining the taxpayer’s alternative minimum taxable income (AMTI).
 This requires that many items of income and expense be recalculated under separate AMT rules.
 Once the AMTI is calculated, taxpayers may be entitled to subtract from AMTI an exemption amount based on filing status before determining the amount of any AMT liability.
 IRS Form 6251 may be used by taxpayers to determine AMT liability, if any.
 Consult your tax professional for assistance with AMT.

 Do I have to pay taxes on my Social Security benefits?

 Social Security benefits received can be taxable at any age.
 The amount of Social Security benefits subject to taxation is determined by calculating “provisional income,” which generally includes adjusted gross income, tax-exempt interest income and one-half of Social Security benefits.
 For more information, see:

 - Income taxes and your Social Security benefit on the Social Security Administration website.